 Partnerships & Alliances

-A business plan helps in a smooth execution of the planned business model as it helps to get in the desired partners by explaining their clear roles and the future vision to them.
+A business plan helps in the smooth execution of the planned business model as it helps to get in the desired partners by explaining their clear roles and the future vision to them.

 The business plan should be clear and concise.
 A person outside of your industry should be able to understand it.
 It should contain all the key information about your startup from what your product is about to how much money you require to build it.
 Here are the 11 key elements that should be included in every business plan:

-Business Model – The business model is the conceptual structure that explains how the company works or will work.
+- Business Model – The business model is the conceptual structure that explains how the company works or will work.
 This section will answer the question of how it will provide the offering in the market and why is the offering viable.
-If the company were Uber, this section would include how it would partner with cab drivers and how would its business structure be viable for both the taxi drivers and your business.
+If the company were Uber, this section would include how it would partner with cab drivers and how would its business structure be viable for both the taxi drivers and its customers.

 The Startup Process